 Someone who is “slightly bloodthirsty” and devoted to the “wholesale murder” of vermin to lead the city’s war on rats.

-The new position, which will be paid between $120,000 and $170,000 per year and report to the deputy mayor for operations, was formerly known as the director of rodent mitigation.
-A “swashbuckling attitude, clever humor, and general air of badassery” are among the requirements for the position, along with proficiency in Microsoft Word.
+The new position will be paid between $120,000 and $170,000 per year and report to the deputy mayor for operations.
+It was formerly known as the director of rodent mitigation.
+A “swashbuckling attitude, clever humor, and general air of badassery” are among the requirements for the position.

 Will this “Rat Czar” be what NYC needs?
 Positive outcomes are all we can hope for.